MikeDacre/fyrd/README.rst

   config_file.get_profile()

 Other options are defined in the config file, including the maximum number of jobs in the queue, the time to sleep between submissions, and other options.
 To see these run:

 .. code:: python

-  config_file.get()
+  cluster.config_file.get()

 You can set options with:

 .. code:: python

-  config_file.set()
+  cluster.config_file.set()

-Feel free to alter the defaults in config_file.py and options.py, they are clearly documented.
+The defaults can be directly edited in ``config_file.py``, they are clearly documented.

 Job Files
 ---------